Updated: Apr 23

 Becky from Becky the Traveller

-After a couple of hours hanging out in the airport, I board the next flight, a bit delayed but that’s ok.
-The snow is falling thick and fast now, wow I can’t believe it.
+After a couple of hours hanging out in the airport, I board the next flight, a bit delayed, but that’s ok.
+The snow is falling thick and fast now.
+Wow, I can’t believe it.
 So we just have to wait for a flight slot.
 We wait and wait, then the announcement comes on that you dread.
-The flight has been cancelled!
+The flight has been canceled!

 There you have it!
 Now you know lots of ways to survive your weather delay even before it happens!
-Come prepared - make your lives easier.
-Delays can't always be avoided, but some of the stress can.
+Come prepared—make your life easier.
+Delays can’t always be avoided, but some of the stress can.
 What are some of the things you have dealt with during weather delays?
-I'd love to hear others stories too!
+I’d love to hear others’ stories too!